Economic history of Pakistan: 2018–2022: Balance of payment crisis

 After "months of difficult negotiations" a $6 billion IMF bailout packaged was agreed upon in June 2019, with journalist Haroon Janjua in Deutsche Welle saying "Imran Khan initially appeared reluctant to approach the IMF for aid, fearing that it would impose tough conditions", but said inflation reaching 8%, rupee devaluing by a third, and decreased foreign reserves led to the government's decision, and in July Pakistan began its 39-month IMF extended fund facility (EFF).
 In June Michael Kugelman in the East Asia Forum wrote "Khan’s government has now succumbed to a cold, hard reality: after being unable or unwilling to heal the sick economy that it inherited from the previous government, it has little choice but to administer the shock therapy of an IMF loan" and "to its credit, Islamabad has not made excuses.
 It has been strikingly honest in acknowledging the risks."

-In October 2019 it was reported that the CAD has been reduced by 80% to a 41-month low of $259 million.The Express Tribune said that measures such as increased interest rates and rupee devaluation decreased the account deficit, but "have adverely impacted the growth of gross domestic product (GDP) at the same time."
+In October 2019 it was reported that the CAD has been reduced by 80% to a 41-month low of $259 million.The Express Tribune said that measures such as increased interest rates and rupee devaluation decreased the account deficit, but "have adversely impacted the growth of gross domestic product (GDP) at the same time."
 In July–February FY2020 the CAD narrowed to 1.0% of GDP due to a 17.5% decrease of imports during Covid-19.
 That year the fiscal deficit fell to 2.3% from 2.7% in FY2019, while average inflation rose to 11.8%.
 In 2020 the International Monetary Fund suspended its program with Pakistan after Khan refused to "increase electricity tariff and impose additional taxes".

 Investor Yousaf Nazar on the current account deficit said it "surged again in the second half of the year, reaching $9.2 billion in the first six months of FY2021-22.
 The full-year deficit was $17.5 billion (4.7% of GDP).
 Additionally, the fiscal deficit rose to over 7% of GDP in FY2018-2019 and FY2019-2020."
 A January 2020 Public Debt Management Risk Report from the Ministry of Finance highlighted risks in refinancing, foreign reserves and interest rate markets and significant increases in liabilities.
 The Ministry showed external debt "peaking" at 159% of total reserves and that foreign debt maturing "increased to 158.7% of the total liquid foreign currency reserves by June 2019."
 The ratio when the PTI came to power being 80.6%.
 Domestic debt indicators improved due to the conversion of short-term borrowings into long-term debt.